-Ken teaches or has taught at Fordham University, Westfield State University, the Higgins Armory Museum, American International College, Springfield College, and Bay Path College, besides invited lectures, numerous academic conferences, and other public education.
+Besides his work at the Higgins Armory Museum, Ken teaches or has taught at Fordham University, Westfield State University, and American International College, besides invited lectures, numerous academic conferences, and other public education.
 His areas of expertise include medieval, Renaissance, and early modern cultural, intellectual, and social history; premodern technology; exploration, conquest, and colonization; the history of sex and sexuality; and military history.

 College classes he has taught include: